tcltk/tcl/doc/markdown/Class3.md

         Tcl_Obj *methodNameObj);
 ```

-If the result is TCL\_OK, the remapping is assumed to have been done.
-If the result is TCL\_ERROR, an error message will have been left in *interp* and the method call will fail.
-If the result is TCL\_BREAK, the standard method name lookup rules will be used; the behavior of other result codes is currently undefined.
+If the result is [TCL\_OK][catch], the remapping is assumed to have been done.
+If the result is [TCL\_ERROR][catch], an error message will have been left in *interp* and the method call will fail.
+If the result is [TCL\_BREAK][catch], the standard method name lookup rules will be used; the behavior of other result codes is currently undefined.
 The *object* parameter says which object is being processed.
 The *startClsPtr* parameter points to a variable that contains the first class to provide a definition in the method chain to process, or NULL if the whole chain is to be processed (the argument itself is never NULL); this variable may be updated by the callback.
 The *methodNameObj* parameter gives an unshared object containing the name of the method being invoked, as provided by the user; this object may be updated by the callback.

 # Reference count management